aadilmallick/youtube-download-trimmer/README.md

 - [x] Create application context.
 Navigate to new page showing compress video and download video option
 - [ ] Prevent user from leaving page if they have unsaved changes
 - [ ] Add timeline, seeking
-- [ ] Add frame seeking keyboard shortcuts
+- [x] Add frame seeking keyboard shortcuts
+- [ ] Add visual indicator of inpoint outpoint on timeline